Let’s consider how autonomous drones can help prevent failures and lead to industrial site maintenance cost savings.

 The drones can also create insights and reports; they analyze visual data, and deliver actionable insights and reports directly to stakeholders.

 Upon detecting the issue, the autonomous drone will instantly send an alert.
-With this information, maintenance can resolve the anomaly before it develops into something more significant.
+With this information, reactive maintenance can resolve the anomaly before it develops into something more significant.

 Detect faults early on to keep heavy industrial sites safer